mkp170791/numpy/doc/neps/nep-0027-zero-rank-arrarys.rst

 we will try to explain why it is necessary to have three different ways to represent a number.

-There were several numpy-discussion threads:
+There were several numpy_demo-discussion threads:

 * `rank-0 arrays`_ in a 2002 mailing list thread.